David Siddons – fintech copywriter

 2. The feature breakdown buyers can actually use

-Fintech buyers don’t just want to know what your product does – they want to know how, why, and whether it holds up under pressure.
+Fintech buyers want to know how your product works, why, and whether it holds up under pressure.

 That's where the feature breakdown delivers.